sashamakarenko/fixpp/readme.md

 - to pre-compute the checksum for non-changing header's fields,
 - to update only changing time within timestamps since the date does not change intra day.

 This structure inherits the `begin` and `end` pointers from FixBufferStream.
 But `begin` refers to the first changing field like SendingTime for instance.
 The very first byte of the sending buffer will be pointed to by `start`.
-The latter will move each time the header's with changes.
+The latter will move each time the header's width changes.
 For example when the sequence number or body length change their widths.
 ```
 buffer   start                msgType                                    sendingTime                  body
 |        |                    |                                          |                            |